Claire Boles

 Claire Boles (born 28 May 1998) is an Irish rugby player from Enniskillen, Co Fermanagh.
 She plays for Railway Union, Ulster and Ireland.
 She plays for the Ireland women's national rugby union team and the Ireland women's national rugby sevens team.
 She is a student based in Dublin.

 Club career

-Enniskillen native Boles began rugby at her school, Enniskillen Collegiate Grammar, before joining the first girls' team at Enniskillen RFC alongside lifelong friend and Ireland teammate Kathryn Dane.
+Enniskillen native Boles began rugby at her school, Enniskillen Collegiate Grammar, before joining the first girls' team at Enniskillen alongside lifelong friend and Ireland teammate Kathryn Dane.

 She was part of the first Ulster team to win Ireland's Under-18 interprovincial title in 2016.

 She played with the Ulster XV and Sevens sides before being selected for the Ireland U18 Sevens in 2016, and from there she joined the Ireland Sevens programme and made her senior Sevens debut in Clermont in 2017.

 Boles, like Irish teammates Stacey Flood and Katie Heffernan, spent two months in Australia in the summer of 2018, where she played with Bond University in the AON University Sevens.